-Mr. Maroun is the Executive Chairman of Sigma Real Estate Advisors and was the Executive Chairman of ING Real Estate Canada, one of Canada's leading real estate investment managers and largest Industrial landlord.
-Mr. Maroun served on the board of InStorage REIT, a TSX listed company.
-Mr. Maroun is also Past Chair of the National Board of Directors of the MS Society of Canada, a director of the MS Research Foundation, Partners REIT and Brookfield Infrastructure Partners, co-founder of Casting for Recovery Canada, Chair of the End MS Training Network Committee, Board member of Techlink Entertainment and Chair of its Governance Committee, a director of the Atlantic Salmon Foundation and a member of the Business Advisory Committee - Shannon School of Business.
-Mr. Maroun is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the board of Directors has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
-Mr. Maroun is a resident of Devonshire, Bermuda.
+Mr. Maroun is the Executive Chairman of Sigma Real Estate Advisors and was the Executive Chairman of ING Real Estate Canada, one of Canada's leading real estate investment managers and largest industrial landlord.
+Mr. Maroun is a director and also a member of the compensation committee for Partners REIT, Brookfield Infrastructure Partners and Brookfield Renewable Energy.
+Mr. Maroun is past Chair of the National Board of Directors of the MS Society of Canada, a director of the MS Research Foundation, co-founder of Casting for Recovery Canada, Chair of the End MS Training Network Committee and a member of the Business Advisory Committee - Shannon School of Business.
+Mr. Maroun is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the Board has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices, Mr. Maroun is a resident of Devonshire, Bermuda.